 The little museum dedicated to the German writer Hermann Hesse in Montagnola, above Lugano, is one of the most visited in Ticino.
-A permanent exhibit set up in the halls of the Torre Camuzzi, adjacent to the Nobel Prize winner's first home, introduces us to the forty years that Hesse spent in the South of the Alps from 1919.
-Collected are objects and works of this author, one of the most widely read in the world: famous are his glasses, the typewriter and the delicate watercolours.
+A permanent exhibit set up in the halls of the Torre Camuzzi, adjacent to the Nobel Prize winner's first home, introduces to the forty years that Hesse spent in the South of the Alps from 1919.
+Collected are objects and works of this author, one of the most widely read in the world: famous are his glasses, the typewriter and the delicate watercolors.
 An excellent audioguide in Italian and German accompanies the visitor through the pleasant landscapes of the Collina d'oro (Golden Hill), dear to the writer.

 Set up in 1997, the Museum is located in the vicinity of the picturesque Casa Camuzzi, where the writer lived from 1919 to 1931 in an apartment with a beautiful view on Lake Lugano.
 The permanent exhibit gives the visitor the possibility to discover the author's different phases of activity in depth, for example fundamental topics such as India or the creation of the work "The Glass Bead Game".

 Thanks to the dynamic director Regina Bucher and to the Hermann Hesse Foundation of Montagnola, the museum has become a lively meeting point for a vast international public.
 Every year a large program is organized, offering temporary exhibits, conferences, concerts, films, walks and weekly readings in Italian and German.
 A literary café was opened in the vicinity of the museum where you can find some of Hermann Hesse's main works.

 The Golden Hill in company of Hermann Hesse